-The EMS 3.0 value proposition is essential to the transforming health care system because, under EMS 3.0:
+The New EMS provides essential value to the transforming health care system because:

-- EMS is available in virtually every community. - EMS is fully mobile and able to address patient needs 24 hours a day, seven days a week, and 365 days a year. - EMS is an expected, respected, and welcomed source of medical assessment and care in people's homes and elsewhere in the community. - EMS provides highly reliable patient assessment and intervention during calls to 9-1-1 and in response to emergency, urgent or unscheduled episodes of illness or injury. - EMS is the provision of out-of-hospital healthcare under the medical direction and oversight of specialized physicians with unique knowledge of the delivery of healthcare in the out-of-hospital environment.
-Emergency medical services medical directors frequently coordinate with physicians of other specialties to enhance patient care. - EMS, through its multiple service lines, can effectively navigate patients needing urgent or unscheduled care through the health care system to ensure they receive the right care, in the right place, at the right time. - Community paramedicine services are able to fill gaps in patient care identified by its providers and by others in the community's health care network.
+- EMS is already in virtually every community. - EMS is fully mobile and able to address patient needs 24 hours a day, seven days a week, and 365 days a year. - EMS is an expected, respected, and welcomed source of medical assessment and care in people's homes and elsewhere in the community. - EMS provides highly reliable patient assessment and intervention during calls to 9-1-1 and in response to emergency, urgent or unscheduled episodes of illness or injury. - EMS, through its multiple service lines, can effectively navigate patients needing urgent or unscheduled care through the health care system to ensure they receive the right care, in the right place, at the right time. - Through its 24/7/365 health care safety net, EMS' CP services are able to fill gaps in patient care identified by its providers and by others in the community's health care network.
 EMS can prevent new or recurrent medical episodes through these services.
 This reduces the incidence of ambulance transports, emergency department visits, hospital admissions and readmissions, preserving medical resources and reducing costs. - Mobile integrated healthcare is a model in which a variety of community health care providers/agencies organize to deliver a broad spectrum of patient-centered preventive, primary, specialty, and/or rehabilitative care outside of medical facilities.
 EMS can support this model by operating an MIH system or by providing CP services for it.